RichardWatkins1/message-sender/README.md

 ### Message Sender

-Send a post request to `https://awvmj0z5d9.execute-api.eu-west-1.amazonaws.com/production/sns` with the body;
+Send a post request to `https://awvmj0z5d9.execute-api.eu-west-1.amazonaws.com/production/send-message` with the body and you'll receive a text message;

 ```json
 {